-- · The SIM card is inserted in the radio.
+- The SIM card is inserted in the radio.

-- · The radio is not in an active call.
+- The radio is not in an active call.

-- · You cannot press the PTT button.
+- You cannot press the PTT button.

-To enable or disable the SIM card End-to-End Encryption, choose one of the following ways:
+To enable or disable the SIM card End-to-End Encryption, use one of the following options:

-If Then If the One-Touch button is configured by your service provider, press the One-Touch button.
-If you want to operate from the menu, perform the following actions: a Press Menu→Crypto Menu→Crypto Function. b Select Encryption On to enable or Encryption Off to disable encryption.
+Option Actions Operating the configured One-Touch Button Press the One-Touch button.
+Operating from the menu a.
+Press Menu → Crypto Menu → Crypto Function. b.
+Select Encryption On to enable or Encryption Off to disable encryption.